 Attachment study from the Inclusive Comprehensive Assessment Systems Project

 Broken Link: http://www.doe.state.de.us/aab/DSTP_research.html

 Research assistants trained subjects on the use of speech recognition technology, namely the Dragon Naturally Speaking for Teens.
 Students dictated passages and word lists to the system, using speech recognition technology.

-The participants were students in middle school (mostly grade 8) and high school (all in grade 10) in Delaware (U.S.).
+Students in middle school (mostly grade 8) and high school (all in grade 10) in Delaware (U.S.) participated.
 Students with learning disabilities (LD) and students without disabilities comprised the sample.
 The students with LD had been identified in part with the WISC III full scale IQ by their schools as having LD with difficulties in writing.